Sourcing of materials

 Recycled gold from external sources is avoided as traceability back to the mine is not achievable.
 Full traceability can be achieved with the Swatch Group sourcing strategy, which involves direct delivery from the mine to the refinery and on to the Group’s own gold processing facility, as well as the use of gold from internal processes.

-A detailed review of the supply chain is being carried out for the first time for the 2023 financial year, based on the Swiss Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict-Affected Areas and Child Labor.
+A detailed review of the supply chain was carried out once again for the 2024 financial year, based on the Swiss Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict-Affected Areas and Child Labor.

 Primary gold